Exit Strategy for Career Military

 Get prepared to design a resume and collateral career search documents:

 - Prepare a lengthy chronological history of your military employment including awards, training, education, clearances, licenses, languages, speaking engagements, publications, other skills, and major accomplishments/projects.

 - Maintain a journal of accomplishments from this day forward.

-- Draft a "general" resume, networking letter, and list of references.
+- Draft a "master" resume, networking letter, and list of references.
 [More: Create a Master Resume.]

 - Make a list of supervisor’s names and phone numbers for your most recent jobs and a list of 5-7 references including name, address, phone, and email.
 Contact former supervisors and references you may have lost touch with, and obtain their current contact information.